babyfish-ct/graphql-provider/doc/entities.md

     - α: Do not generate the source code required by [kimmer](https://github.com/babyfish-ct/kimmer/blob/main/doc/kimmer-core/README.md), which is not required for this example
     - β: Generate the source code required by [kimmer-sql](https://github.com/babyfish-ct/kimmer/blob/main/doc/kimmer-sql/README.md), which is required for this example
     - γ: Prohibit the use of collection joins in top-level queries.
 This switch allows developers to develop better programming habits, click [here](https://github.com/babyfish-ct/kimmer/blob/main/doc/kimmer-sql/contains.md) for more information

+3. Add the generated code to the gradle build path *(important but easy to forget)*
+    ```kt
+    kotlin {
+        sourceSets.main {
+            kotlin.srcDir("build/generated/ksp/main/kotlin")
+        }
+    }
+    ```

+Now, you can run the program.
+The code required for the strongly typed SQL DSL will be automatically generated.

+> If you run the app now, you will get an exception because the current project does not have any substantive code and does not provide GraphQL queries.
+However, that's okay, the exception doesn't prevent code generation.